YanaSn0/AutoHotkey/README.md

 Hold left press right to copy.
 Hold left press right 2 times to select all.

+Hold right press wheeel is enter/return

+Hold right and scroll 1 time is auto scroll 100ms

+2nd scroll is 50ms 3rd is 25ms intervals

 How to change the database file.

 3 dot bottom right restore database.